alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 - capital punishment
 - torture
-- cruel, inhuman or degrading treatment
+- cruel, inhumane or degrading treatment

 This includes anything that could have legitimate applications but also be used to torture someone.
 These are called ‘dual use’ items.

 s1.
 Check if your product is on the [UK Strategic Export Control Lists](/government/uploads/system/uploads/attachment_data/file/488993/controllist20151225.pdf). s2.
 [Apply for an export licence online](#apply)

-$!
-It’s a criminal offence to export something on the export control lists without the right licence. $!
+It’s a criminal offence to export something on the export control lists without the right licence.

 ##Banned goods